polkadot-developers/knowledgebase/current/learn-substrate/weight.md

 simple terms, through transaction fees.
 The fee implications of the weight system are covered in the [Transaction Fees document](../runtime/fees).

-Substrates defines one unit of weight as one picosecond of execution time on some reference machine.
+Substrate defines one unit of weight as one picosecond of execution time on a fixed reference hardware.
+That hardware is an Intel Core i7-7700K CPU with 64GB of RAM and a NVMe SSD.
-Currently, that is an Intel Core i7-7700K CPU with 64GB of RAM and a NVMe SSD.
-Which reference machine is used ultimately depends on what are the hardware requirements the runtime developer wants to put on the validators.
-Weights are determined by benchmarking every dispatchable on this reference machine.
-Over time, the weight values will be adjusted to keep up with hardware and software improvements.
+A fixed reference hardware makes weights comparable across runtimes which allows composability of software components from different sources.
+In order to tune a runtime for different hardware requirements of their validators the `MaximumBlockWeight` parameter is to be changed.

+For example: In order to allow validators to participate that are only half as fast as the reference machine `MaximumBlockWeight` should be halfed.
+This tuning gives the runtime developers a way to make the optimal transaction per second vs hardware requirements trade off for their use case.
+This trade off can be gradually tuned with runtime updates to keep up with hardware and software improvements.

 ## Weight Fundamentals